Biography of Saeki Sensei

 Founder of Ottawa JKA and CJKF Chief Technical Director

-Saeki Sensei holds a 7th degree black belt and is the highest ranking JKA instructor in Canada.
+Saeki Sensei holds a 7th degree black belt and is the most senior ranking JKA instructor in Canada.
 He has been granted special rights to conduct up to sandan (3rd degree black belt) examinations in Canada.
 Listed in the official JKA handbook, he is also a qualified A-class instructor, A-class examiner and judge.
 Saeki Sensei currently serves as member of the Masters Committee and member of the International Board of Directors.

 Born in Japan, Saeki Sensei started his karate training at the age of 14 in his home town Toyama.
 Armed with an eagerness to learn and fierce determination, Saeki Sensei enrolled as a student at the JKA headquarters in Tokyo, Japan.
 It was there he met his mentor, Tanaka Sensei , a former world champion fighter and one of the handful of people who have earned the distinction of 8th degree black belt.